-For qualifying clients, Case Management may be recommended if the additional services could be helpful in the recovery process.
-In these cases, a Recovery Specialist will be assigned to you.
-Community Based Services are provided to youth 18 and younger and Community Support Services are available for adult clients.
-Youth may receive case management support at school or could be referred for psychosocial group lessons.
-A client (or parents/guardians if services are for a young child) should think about the goals they want to accomplish through case management.
+For qualifying individuals, Case Management may be recommended if the additional services could be helpful in the recovery process.
+In these cases, a Case Manager (also known as a Recovery Specialist) will be assigned.
+Community Based Services are provided to youth 18 and younger and Community Support Services are available for adults.
+Services occur in places where individuals live, work and play.
+A person receiving services (or parents/guardians if services are for a minor) should think about the goals they want to accomplish.
 You can start by making a list of things you want to accomplish in the next week, month or year along with any known strengths, skills, and/or talents that could help reach those goals.
 It may also be helpful to think about how you could accomplish those goals and also what obstacles may exist while working towards improvement or recovery.